 Have you ever been lying in bed at night and thought, “I’m sick and tired of being sick and tired.”
 Because, same.

-Initially I was going to stay at home during winter vacation but got FED UP with bone chilling winter weather so, with the help of my brother and sister-in-law, they told me to book a ticket and fly to the land of beef noodles and red bean buns, Taipei, Taiwan!
+Initially I was going to stay at home during winter vacation but got fed up with bone chilling winter weather.
+With the help of my brother and sister-in-law, they told me to book a ticket and fly to the land of beef noodles and red bean buns.

 This wasn’t the first time I’ve stepped on the soil of Taiwan.
 I travelled throughout the country with my father, aunt, and uncle two years prior, which you can read about by clicking HERE, HERE, and HERE!

 This time around I stayed at an Airbnb called The Comfy Cave which was perfectly located (quiet area but still central) and cozy AF, plus the host was an American living in Taipei and gave great suggestions on things to do, see, and eat.
-If you’ve never used Airbnb before, save $25 on your first stay by clicking HERE (dat self-promo doe).
+If you’ve never used Airbnb before, save $25 on your first stay by clicking HERE.

 One of the best parts about travelling alone is that you can go your own pace.
 If you want to stand in front of a temple to perfect the angle of a shot for 30 minutes, YOU CAN!
 The below photo was taken at Jiufen Old Street, which was only a 45 minute bus ride away from Taipei.
 Here you can shop, eat Taiwanese delicacies (such as ice cream spring rolls.. that’s a delicacy, right?), or enjoy a coffee with a beautiful view of the sea.
 I do suggest to go as early as you can to avoid the thousands of tour buses that make a pit stop here throughout the afternoon.